muuhesham/finance-tracker/README.md

 ## Delivered Features

 - Authentication with secure password hashing and JWT sessions
+- Google OAuth 2.0 integration
 - Transaction management with add, edit, and delete
-- Monthly dashboard with category and trend visualization
+- Monthly dashboard with category and trend visualization (including responsive sidebar)
-- End-of-month smart tips generated from spending rules
+- End-of-month smart tips generated from spending rules (calculated in real-time)
 - Responsive desktop-first interface with subtle motion and clean visual hierarchy

 ## Notes

-- Insights are cached per user and month after generation.
+- Insights are now calculated in real-time on every dashboard load to ensure accuracy.
 - MongoDB is used through a local connection that you can verify in MongoDB Compass.
 - The project uses npm for package management and local app startup.